TuringGpt/Augment-Repos/augment-store/client/src/features/user/profile/AVATAR_UPLOAD.md

 ### Remove Avatar

 1. User clicks delete icon on avatar
-2. Profile is updated with empty image field
+2. Profile is updated with null profile_image field
 3. Avatar is removed
 4. Success message is displayed